How do you find low competition keywords with high traffic?

-Getting your piece of content promoted by one of those influencers can indeed increase the SERP rank for low competitive keywords.
-Plus, it can boost rankings tremendously if the content caught up by a major website and linked back!
+Getting your piece of content promoted by one of those influencers can indeed increase the SERP rank for low, competitive keywords.
+Plus, it can boost rankings tremendously if the content is caught up by a major website and linked back!

 You can reach out influencers in your niche and pitch your article.

-A few ways to connect with influencers are interviewing, writing a roundup post, asking a guest post request on their blog and share their quotes on your blog, etc.
+A few ways to connect with influencers are interviewing, writing a roundup post, asking a guest post request on their blog, sharing their quotes on your blog, etc.

 If you’re ready to spend a few bucks for blog post promotion, then you can look for influencers who shoutout on Instagram, Twitter, Facebook, and Pinterest.